-Gorilla trekking the big questions on the internet that give half-baked information regarding the gorilla trekking experience in Africa.
+Gorilla trekking is the big question on the internet that gives half-baked information regarding the gorilla trekking experience in Africa.

 Many have written based on their gorilla trekking experience I also thought I should voice my experience based on facts.
 Below are the questions and answers surrounding gorilla trekking and the wider information.